RohanHugh/os-coursework/README.md

                 All .java files from the original os-coursework1.zip, including the five files you modified (Process.java, RRScheduler.java, IdealSJFScheduler.java, FeedbackRRScheduler.java, SJFScheduler.java).
             run.sh or run.bat: A script that can automatically re-run your experiments and generate the output files from the input files and parameter files.

+Use 5 different seeds as testing

+For example, you can use the workloads discussed during the lectures. ???
+Find link to this lecture(s)

+Go through and comment the meaning of each line in input and simulator parameters

+Time unit is in ms (10: CREATE process 2) e.g: 10ms